20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 my preferences for better digests in future runs.

-That last part is what makes it powerful: the agent learns your preferences over time.
-After a week, it knows you care about AI research but not marketing fluff, so the digests get better and better.
+The agent learns your preferences over time.
+After a week, it knows you care about AI research but skip marketing fluff.
+Digests get sharper with every feedback loop.

 Skills needed: Gmail OAuth skill from ClawHub.